ODelibalta/predAssgnWriteUp/README.md

     ## Detection Prevalence    0.285   0.1987   0.1751   0.1594   0.1818
     ## Balanced Accuracy       1.000   1.0000   1.0000   1.0000   1.0000

+Our cross validation is at %95 which is acceptable

 Final step - Test set
 ---------------------